planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/loadfile.rst

 #.
 You can now view the layer using the integrated OpenLayers client (using WMS) via the GeoServer Layer Preview.
 Clicking on the map will display the RGB values for that particular point.

    .. figure:: img/tif_openlayers.png
-      :align: center

-      *Viewing the published layer in OpenLayers*
+      Viewing the published layer in OpenLayers

 Your GeoTIFF has been successfully published in GeoServer!